jbcodeforce/ML-studies/docs/genAI/agentic.md

 | State Machine | LLM | LLM with cycle | Code |
 | Agent (Autonomous) | LLM | LLM | LLM |

+Multiple agents, with more dedicated prompt, smaller list of tools, event Single Action Agent, and orchestration seems to be a viable solution for agentic solutions.
+This new approach adds complexity in designing, implementing and then tuning the solution, but authorize the usage of smaller LLM, and specific prompts.
+Current research looks after integrating agent with reinforcement learning as tools to do trial and error learning.

 [LangGraph](../coding/langgraph.md) helps to better support the Router, State Machine and chain implementations.

 ## Guidelines

-Agents perform better if we define a role to play, instruct them with prompt to help them to focus on a goal, add tools to access external systems, combine them with other agents to cooperate and chain content between agents.
+Agents perform better if we define a role to play, instruct them with a specific prompt to help them to focus on a goal, add tools to access external systems, combine them with other agents to cooperate and chain content between agents.

 Focus is becoming important as the context windows are becoming larger.
 With too many information LLM can lose the important points and goals.
 Try to think about multiple agents to split the work and generate better results together.